Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 It can be controlled by an (Embedded-) PC.
 Control via Wi-Fi is possible if a :ref:`WIFI Extension <wifi_extension>` is added.
+As alternative the weather station can be controlled over your local network when adding a  :ref:`Ethernet Extension <ethernet_extension>`.
 To use it standalone you can add an embedded board such as the :ref:`Raspberry Pi <embedded_raspberry_pi>` which can be mounted in the casing.

 There are several example projects available, e.g. the measurements can be